 Choosing Your Perfect Plasmid Backbone

 When choosing what plasmid backbone to use, you have many elements to consider.
-Here is a guide to Addgene's empty vector backbones.
-For the most part, we will assume that you want to express a gene; however, we have a section at the end for if you are studying a different genetic element or want to express shRNA.
+Here is a guide to a selection of Addgene's empty vector backbones.
+For the most part, we will assume that you want to express a gene; however, we have included a function section for if you want to stably express an insert using viral vectors, are studying a different genetic element, or want to express shRNA.

 Choose by: